hhaofan/CMM21-Projects-Overview/README.md

 *Figure 7: Dynamics simulation with contact under different epsilon of restitution coefficient*

 ## 4. Trajectory Optimization
 In this task, a trajectory optimization problem is attained.
-Given a specific intial position and velocity, a satellite can precisely program its driving policy and land at the target with or without the influence of an added gravity field.
-The established policy also works under arbitary initial position and velocity.
-Apart from that, a target circular motion problem is also achieved.
-After the optimization, the satellite can converge to the orbit around another planet precisely just by the gravity which it is bearing.
+To be specific, the following two features are attained.
+* Trajectory optimization from point to point, with/ without the disturbance of the gravity from a planet.
+This task can be attained regardless of the initial velocity and position.
+* Trajectory optimization from point to orbit.
+The satellite can converge to the circular orbit quickly and stably.
+After that, It can move around the central planet just by the gravity.

 ![](images/a6-direction.gif)
 *Figure 8: The trajectory optimization problem with and without an added gravity field disturbance.
 The purple point is the target point and the green ball is the added disturbance planet.